 - 1. On August 7, 2018 the Marin County Board of Supervisors found that the growth of Short Term Rentals may lead to neighborhood conflicts unless appropriate rules are established and understood by property owners, community members, and decision makers and adopted the County's first Short Term Rental Ordinance (Ord.
 No. 3695) to remain in effect for 24 months, unless extended by the Marin County Board of Supervisors. - 2.
-On July 28, 2020, before the sunset of Ord.
-No. 3695, the Marin County Board of Supervisors found that the Ordinance had successfully met many of its original objectives and extended the Short Term Rental Ordinance in perpetuity (Ord.
+On July 28, 2020, before the sunset of Ordinance No. 3695, the Marin County Board of Supervisors found that Ordinance No. 3695 had successfully met many of its original objectives, and adopted an ordinance extending its terms, with certain refinements (Ord.
 No. 3739).
-However, at this time, the Board did acknowledge that additional changes would be necessary in the future.
-Given the fact that this was the height of the COVID-19 pandemic, it was agreed that the County would revisit regulations when better public outreach could be conducted. - 3.
+The Board also directed staff to re-evaluate these short term rental regulations when circumstances regarding the COVID-19 pandemic improved sufficiently to allow better public outreach. - 3.
 On May 24, 2022, the Marin County Board of Supervisors found that an affordable housing shortage for middle- and lower-income working families has continued to worsen in the greater San Francisco Bay Area, impacting the ability of these families to live in or near the communities where they work.
 Middle- and lower-income families in the West Marin Area are experiencing these housing impacts.
 Short term rentals exacerbate these problems, and their impact is particularly magnified in the West Marin Area, because of the lack of housing stock.
 Conversion of housing units to vacation rentals further reduces housing stock and contributes to increased housing costs for both renters and buyers.
-In response, the Board adopted an Interim Ordinance (Ord.
-No. 3768) placing a moratorium on the registration of new short term rentals in West Marin. - 4.
-On June 21, 2022, the Marin County Board of Supervisors extended the Interim Ordinance (Ord.
-No. 3769) in conformance with State law and acknowledged that the Board and County staff plan to study and evaluate policies and contemplated zoning proposals to improve the availability of middle- and lower-income housing in the West Marin Area, while maintaining existing coastal access. - 5.
-Since the Fall of 2022, County staff has worked to draft a new Short Term Rental Ordinance.
+In response, the Board adopted an ordinance establishing a moratorium on new short-term rental use in the West Marin Area through July 8, 2022 (Ord.
+No. 3768). - 4.
+On June 21, 2022, the Marin County Board of Supervisors adopted an ordinance extending the moratorium established in Ordinance No. 3768 through May 23, 2024 (Ord.
+No. 3769) in conformance with State law, to allow time for the Board and County staff to study and evaluate policies and contemplated zoning proposals to improve the availability of middle- and lower-income housing in the West Marin Area, while preserving coastal access. - 5.
+Since Fall 2022, County staff has worked to draft a new Short Term Rental Ordinance.
 This work included robust public outreach and engagement, including district-wide listening sessions, community meetings, empirical data collection in the form of a survey, facilitated group discussions with stakeholders, and Marin County Planning Commission workshops.
 Nearly 400 public comments have been shared with County staff as part of this process.